 University researcher sent to prison in shooting of officer

 MANHATTAN, Kan.
-(AP) — A 38-year-old former university researcher has been sentenced to prison for trying to shoot a Manhattan police officer.
+(AP) — A 38-year-old former university researcher has been sentenced to prison for shooting and wounding a Kansas police officer.

 The charges stem from a three-hour standoff with police in February 2018 during which Harrison fired 33 times.
 One of the bullets hit Tiede, who recovered at a hospital.
 He has returned to the police force.